-Under our Non-Employee Director Restricted Stock Unit Grant Program, each of our non-employee directors automatically received for fiscal 2023 an award of RSUs equal in value to \$240,000 (or, in the case of our non-employee director serving as Chair of the Board, \$290,000, or, in the case of our Lead Independent Director, \$280,000).
+Under our Non-Employee Director Restricted Stock Unit Grant Program, each of our non-employee directors automatically received for fiscal 2024 an award of RSUs equal in value to \$240,000 (or, in the case of our non-employee director serving as Chair of the Board, \$290,000, or, in the case of our Lead Independent Director, \$280,000).
 Non-employee directors receive the awards immediately following the annual meeting of stockholders if he or she has been re-elected as a director at that meeting.
 In the case of a non-employee director who is newly elected or appointed after the date of the annual meeting, we grant a prorated award of RSUs for the year in which he or she is elected or appointed.

-In fiscal 2023, our Board amended our Non-Employee Director Restricted Stock Unit Grant Program such that a non-employee director who is serving on our Board pursuant to an investor's contractual right (an "Investor Designated Director") will receive a cash award in lieu of RSUs.
+Pursuant to our Non-Employee Director Restricted Stock Unit Grant Program, a non-employee director who is serving on our Board pursuant to an investor's contractual right (an "Investor Designated Director") will receive a cash award in lieu of RSUs.
 The amount of a cash award granted in lieu of RSUs will be equal to the value of RSUs that the recipient would otherwise have been entitled to receive.
-Accordingly, we granted a prorated cash award in the amount of \$189,369 in lieu of RSUs in connection with Mr. Rayman's appointment to our Board in January 2023.

-The RSUs and cash awards granted in fiscal 2023 vest 100% upon the earlier of: (i) November 16, 2023 (the first anniversary of the grant date); and (ii) immediately prior to the first annual meeting of stockholders held after the grant date.
+The RSUs and cash awards granted in fiscal 2024 vest 100% upon the earlier of: (i) November 15, 2024 (the first anniversary of the grant date); and (ii) immediately prior to the first annual meeting of stockholders held after the grant date.